 Welcome to Splash Landings, where the world is on vacation!
-This wacky Caribbean hotel is bright and bold, with some of the craziest plumbing ever seen.
-Whatever the weather outside it is always tropical in this fantastic hotel full of family fun.
-Don’t forget it’s also Europe’s first waterpark hotel, so you will have lots of splashtastic fun!
+This wacky Caribbean hotel has some of the craziest plumbing ever seen.
+Whatever the weather outside it is always tropical in Splash Landings.
+Don’t forget it’s also Europe’s first water park hotel, so you will have lots of splashtastic fun!

 Splash Landings Hotel is a much more vibrant and busy atmosphere than it’s sister hotel, Alton Towers Hotel.
-The Caribbean theme over at Splash is a big hit with children, with it’s bright colours and wacky plumbing detail.
-The hotel’s main facilities are located over two floors with Ma’Garritas bar and check-in desks on the top floor (entry to the hotel is on the top floor, as the building is constructed on a hill) and Flambo’s Exotic Feast located on the floor below.
+The Caribbean theme over at Splash is a big hit with children, with it’s bright colours and wacky plumbing detail. .

-The Alton Towers Water Park (or Cariba Creek as some signage may still refer to it) is located at the back of the hotel and most public areas have windows overlooking the waterpark.
-The entrance to the waterpark is not very well signposted from the outside, but if you enter Splash Landings and head downstairs to Flambos, then down again as far as you can, you will find the entrance.
+The Alton Towers Water Park is located at the back of the hotel and most public areas have windows overlooking the water park.
+The entrance to the water park is not very well signposted from the outside, but if you enter Splash Landings and head downstairs to Flambos, then down again as far as you can, you will find the entrance.

 Splash Landings is certainly the more younger-family orientated of the two resort hotels and most of the children’s entertainment is located here.
-The guest bedrooms are a little smaller at Splash Landings, though the you may find the bathrooms more appealing than those at Alton Towers Hotel.
 There is also very little outdoor space to explore at Splash Landings with only a small patio area outside Ma’Garritas bar, though you can take the sky-walk to Alton Towers Hotel which has a large garden surrounding a small lake.

 Be aware when booking your rooms that, unless explicitly stated, only bed and breakfast is included in the price of the stay.
 The theme park, waterpark and Extraordinary Golf all incur extra charges, which can be added at the time of booking or during your stay.
 There are various packages available when booking, so take the time to check out your options.